 \section{Introduction}

-Modern chemistry has amassed extensive knowledge, much of it stored in chemical molecular formulas.
-These formulas are often shown as 2D images in research papers and patents, making them inaccessible to machines and limiting large-scale use\cite{rajan2020review}.
-With the rise of Large Language Models (LLMs) and AI, the challenge of using image-based formulas for model training is more pressing.
-Optical Chemical Structure Recognition (OCSR) technology addresses this by converting images into machine-readable formats like SMILES, crucial for digitizing chemical information.
-This technology drives innovation in pharmaceutical R\&D, new material discovery, and chemical production, and advances AI for Chemistry.
+Modern chemistry's vast knowledge is often stored in chemical molecular formulas, typically as 2D images in papers and patents, limiting machine accessibility (\cite{rajan2020review}).
+With the rise of Large Language Models (LLMs), converting these images for model training is crucial.
+Optical Chemical Structure Recognition (OCSR) technology addresses this by converting images into machine-readable formats like SMILES, crucial for digitizing chemical data and advancing AI in chemistry.
+Early rule-based methods (\cite{filippov2009optical,peryea2019molvec}) were limited to simple cases, and recent deep learning advances have enhanced OCSR capabilities (\cite{rajan2021decimer,fang2024molparser,morin2023molgrapher,qian2023molscribe}).
+Nonetheless, further improvements are needed for handling large molecules, complex Markush structures (\cite{morin2025markushgrapher}), and hand-drawn formats.

-OCSR is a complex pattern recognition task that encounters challenges like intricate molecular structures, varying image quality, diverse drawing styles, and noise.
-Early methods\cite{filippov2009optical,peryea2019molvec} used image processing rules, effective only for simple, noise-free cases.
-Recently, deep learning has greatly enhanced OCSR capabilities\cite{rajan2021decimer,fang2024molparser,morin2023molgrapher,qian2023molscribe}.
-However, there is still room for improvement, especially in processing large molecules with many atoms and complex Markush structures\cite{morin2025markushgrapher}.